WenhaoHe02/dynamo/docs/guides/dynamo_deploy/logging.md

 envsubst < deploy/logging/grafana/logging-dashboard.yaml | kubectl apply -n $MONITORING_NAMESPACE -f -
 ```

+> [!Note]
-> ⚠️ Note: If using Grafana installed without the Prometheus Operator, you can manually import the Loki datasource and Dynamo Logs dashboard using the Grafana UI.
+> If using Grafana installed without the Prometheus Operator, you can manually import the Loki datasource and Dynamo Logs dashboard using the Grafana UI.

 ### 4. Deploy a DynamoGraphDeployment with JSONL Logging